Golden Gate to Ancient Rus'. VI

 Monks are people who have dedicated their entire lives to serving God.

-oldest surviving
+Oldest surviving

 Russian books